feathersjs/docs/guides/step-by-step/basic-feathers/writing-hooks.md

 `debug` is great for debugging other hooks.
-Once you place this hook before and after the hook under test, and you'll see the context object the test hook received, and what it returned.
+Once you place this hook before and after the hook under test, you'll see the context object the test hook received, and what it returned.

 This example
 - Shows several context properties.